 What if I Ignore a Court Order by a Credit Card Company?

-If you face a debt collection lawsuit and receive a summons, also called a court order, you will need to appear in court.
+If you face a debt collection lawsuit and receive a summons, also called a court order, from a debt collector or credit card company, you will need to appear in court.
 You will ultimately lose the court case if you ignore a court order.
-The credit card company will then be able to get a final judgment for the total debt settlement amount.
+The credit card company or debt collector will then be able to get a final judgment for the total debt settlement amount.
 The judge may also decide if the money should be withdrawn from your employment wages.

 When you fail to appear in court, you will receive a default judgment, and the amount garnished can be up to 25% of your wages!
 This amount is the cap set by the Debt Collection Improvement Act of 1996.
 Depending on your state of residence, additional laws may be taken into consideration.
 Suppose your disposable earnings are not enough to satisfy the outstanding debt payments.
 In that case, the credit card company may also be able to seize your personal assets.